 The Perfect 3 Days Ubud Itinerary – Quick Overview

 Ubud packs the perfect mix of culture, architecture, adrenaline-pumping activities, natural scenery, and delicious food.
+It’s also home to some of Indonesia’s most fascinating landmarks!
 While I recommend the bare minimum of 3 days in Ubud, you should definitely stay longer if you can!
 Here’s a quick look at what’s covered in this Ubud itinerary.

 Day 1 in Ubud: Wander along the Campuhan Ridge Walk, then explore Ubud’s colorful streets and temples by popping in at Ubud Palace, Ubud Water Temple, Ubud Art Market, and the Monkey Forest.